 We currently have no written set of rules when we accept a new mirror into the official list.
 PHP accepts only up to two mirrors per country, we think there may be need to treat China different from, say, Luxembourg.
 So use common sense and ask yourself whether your mirror helps the R community.
 We want good global coverage, but also short lists on the mirror webpage or in a GUI.
 In addition, human time is involved in maintaining the list and monitoring it.
-If there is no mirror in your country, it will usually accepted.
+If there is no mirror in your country, it will usually be accepted.
 Otherwise ask first if in doubt.

 rsync -e "ssh" -rtlzv --delete [email protected]: /dir/on/local/discor (potentially insecure):

-The CRAN tree uses symbolic links, and so rysnc may not work as expected to a Windows server.
+The CRAN tree uses symbolic links, and so rysnc may not work as expected on a Windows server.
 It may be necessary to replace -l by -L in the above (and this will also be necessary for some partial mirrors, e.g., those excluding the contrib/Archive area).

-SetEnv CRAN_HOST "This server is hosted by bla bla bla ..."to your Apache configuration.
-The string "This server ..." (which may contain HTML markup) will be added in the footer of the CRAN top page, see the main server for an example.
-You also need something like
+SetEnv CRAN_HOST "This server is hosted by your organization ..."The string "This server ..." (which may contain HTML markup) will be added in the footer of the CRAN top page, see the main server for an example.

-# # To use server-parsed HTML files # AddType text/html .shtml AddHandler server-parsed .shtmlin the MIME-types section of the Apache configuration, the exact syntax depends on the version of Apache.
+# # To use server-parsed HTML files # AddType text/html .shtml <IfModule mod_include.c> AddOutputFilter INCLUDES .shtml </IfModule>in the MIME-types section of the Apache configuration.
+The exact syntax depends on the version of Apache.
 All you have to do is uncomment these (or similar) lines in the default configuration.

 Thanks in advance for providing webspace for the R Project!